parent PLUS loan vs. private education loan

 If there is a gap between the amounts of student aid or free money your child is receiving and the total amount of money that he will need for college, then you and your child may need to consider more loan options.
-The Parent Loan for Undergraduate Students and/or a private loan are just two loan options that you and your child could choose to fill this gap.
+The Parent Loan for Undergraduate Students and/or a private education loan are just two loan options that you and your child could choose to fill this gap.
 Consider the following questions to help you decide which one (if either) is right for you and your student.

 Who is responsible for repayment?
 The parent or guardian takes out the Parent Loan for Undergraduate Students (PLUS) and is responsible for repayment.
 On the other hand, many private education loans make the student responsible for repaying the loan but sometimes require the parent to cosign.
 This makes the parent responsible for repaying if the student should fail to make timely payments on the loan.

 What is approval of the loans based on?
 For a Parent PLUS loan, approval is based on the borrower's credit standing.
 For a private education loan, the borrower must meet minimum income and debt-to-income ration requirements as well as pass a comprehensive credit check.

 How much money can be borrowed?
 For the Parent Loan for Undergraduate Students, one can borrow the total cost of the student's education minus the total financial aid.
-For the private loan, program limits apply.
+For the private education loan, program limits apply.
 See specific loan terms for details.

 How much will it cost?
-Interest rates on PLUS loans are market-based, so they will fluctuate from year to year.
+Interest rates on Parent PLUS loans are market-based, so they will fluctuate from year to year.
 However, once the loan is issued, the rate is locked in.
-Rates for PLUS loans are capped at 10.5%.
+Rates for Parent PLUS loans are capped at 10.5%.
 For the current year interest rate, view our federal student loan comparison chart.
-Private loans have variable interest rates and usually have a high interest cap.
+Private education loans have fixed and variable interest rates and usually have a higher interest cap.
 See specific loan terms for details.